 Vacuum casting offers good dimensional tolerances, often within ±0.1mm.
 The exact tolerance depends on the complexity of the part and the materials used.
 This precision makes vacuum casting suitable for producing detailed and intricate components.

-Exploring Injection Molding
+Injection Molding Guide

 What is Injection Molding?